Brain-WP/BrainMonkey/docs/wordpress-tools.md

  - perform some callback when an action is fired, being able to access passed arguments
  - perform some callback when an filter is applied, being able to access passed arguments and to return specific values

-guess what, Brain Monkey allows to do all of this and even more.
+Guess what, Brain Monkey allows to do all of this and even more.

 And it does that using its straightforward and human readable syntax.